-Members of the Board of Directors and the Group Management Board (the GMB) 1) have authority and responsibility for planning, implementing and controlling the Group's activities and are therefore considered as the Group's key management personnel.
-Apart from remuneration, described in note 5, Staff costs and co-investment programmes described below there were no significant transactions during the year with members of the Board of Directors
+Members of the Board of Directors and the GMB of ISS World Services A/S have authority and responsibility for planning, implementing and controlling the Group's activities and are therefore considered as the Group's key management personnel.
+Apart from remuneration, described in note 5, Staff costs and co-investment programmes described below there were no significant transactions during the year with members of the Board of Directors and the GMB.

-Co-investment programmes The Executive Group Management Board (the EGM) and a number of senior officers 2) of the Group have invested in the Management Participation Programme (MPP).
+Co-investment programmes The Executive Group Management Board (the EGM) of ISS World Services A/S and a number of senior officers 2) of the Group have invested in the Management Participation Programme (MPP).
 The programme was established in 2006 but redesigned in March 2012 to introduce two investment profiles.
 The EGM and certain senior officers of the Group remain as indirect investors in a mix of shares and warrants of FS Invest, whereas the remaining senior officers of the Group - having had the opportunity to settle partly in cash - invest directly or indirectly in shares or loan notes of FS Invest.
 As of 31 December 2012, the investments amounted to DKK 197.0 million in total for 144 executives and officers.

-In addition to the investments - as part of the initial MPP - the EGM $\,$ and a number of Corporate Officers 3) were granted warrants in FS Invest with a vesting schedule (based on value of shares and time).
-As part of the redesign of the MPP in March 2012 these warrants were all settled and consequently, the remaining fair value in respect of the granted warrants of DKK 3 million (2011: DKK 1 million) was recognised in the income statement under Other income and expenses, approximately DKK 11.7 million in total.
-In addition, they have coinvested with EQT Partners and Goldman Sachs Capital Partners for approximately DKK 7.5 million in total.
+In addition to the investments - as part of the initial MPP - the EGM and a number of Corporate Officers 3) were granted warrants in FS Invest with a vesting schedule (based on value of shares and time).
+As part of the redesign of the MPP in March 2012 these warrants were all settled and consequently, the remaining fair value in respect of the granted warrants of DKK 3 million (2011: DKK 1 million) was recognised in the income statement under Other income and expenses, net.

-Certain members of the Board of Directors participate in a Directors Participation Programme, which was also redesigned in March 2012, and under which they remain to have invested in a mix of shares and warrants of FS Invest or loan notes issued by FS Invest amounting to
+Certain members of the Board of Directors participate in a Directors Participation Programme, which was also redesigned in March 2012, and under which they remain to have invested in a mix of shares and warrants of FS Invest or loan notes issued by FS Invest amounting to approximately DKK 11.7 million in total.
+In addition, they have co-invested with EQT Partners and Goldman Sachs Capital Partners for approximately DKK 7.5 million in total.